-Guide Dang It: The final puzzle.
+- Guide Dang It!: The first task of Chapter 6.
 The magic wand that can change the impostor troll king back has two settings, T and F, but unless you mouse over the one pixel at the bottom of the wand you'd never know.
 More annoying is that since it's a wand to change something back to its own shape, you'd think the T and F stand for True and False.
 Nope, they stand for Troll and Faerie, so using the wand set to T on the fake troll king won't work, and you don't find out that the false king is one of the faeries until after you change him back.